Remote camera

 Remote camera.
 Top shows several LED flash lights, centre are the lens and PIR sensors.

 A remote camera, also known as a trail camera or game camera, is a camera placed by a photographer in areas where the photographer generally cannot be at the camera to snap the shutter.
 This includes areas with limited access, tight spaces where a person is not allowed, or just another angle so that the photographer can simultaneously take pictures of the same moment from different locations.

 Remote cameras are most widely used in sports photography.
 35 mm digital or film, and medium format cameras are the most common types of cameras that are used.

 Uses and practices

 Professor A.N.
 Kudaktin examines remote camera for implementation of monitoring of wild animals within the Persian Leopard Reintroduction Program in the Caucasus.

 Remote cameras are used by photographers to take more pictures from different angles.
-Remotes are very popular in sports and wildlife photography.
+They are very popular in sports and wildlife photography.

 Cameras are often placed in angles that a photographer cannot physically be during a shoot.
 Sport use examples include behind the backboard at a basketball game or overhead in the rafters of an arena during a hockey game.

+A Baited remote underwater video ("BRUV") is an under-water equivalent.